Are you nervous about getting braces and have a few questions and concerns? Find out what to expect and get ready for braces!!

 - Age for braces:

-Teeth can be straightened with braces at any age, starting form teenagers to adults.
-Usually braces are preferred between the age of 10 and 14 years as this is when the jaws and head are growing and it is easy to intercept orthodontic problems.
+Teeth can be straightened with braces at any age, starting from teenagers to adults.
+Usually, braces are preferred between the age of 10 and 14 years as this is when the jaws and head are growing and it is easy to intercept orthodontic problems.
 With that being said, a lot of adults are getting braces and there is no stigma attached to adult orthodontic treatment.

 - Length of your treatment:

-- Get all dental problems treated before you start:
+- Get all the dental problems treated before you start:

 Once the braces are placed, your orthodontist will remove them only at the end of treatment.
 So it is important to tackle all dental problems before you start.
 Cavities should be filled and problematic wisdom teeth should be extracted.
 Get a professional dental cleaning done.
 Make sure that your teeth and gums are in the best of health.